-- Implement processes that ensure the expertise of First Nations' peoples guides the development and management of the program.
-(Standard 1.4) by 2023 - Demonstrate processes and outcomes indicating that medical program is able to direct resources sufficient to achieve its purpose and objectives specifically: - Demonstrate adequate levels of administrative support for the program, including clear resources and lines of responsibility for supporting the Adelaide Medical School academic and corporate governance committees, curriculum development and delivery, student clinical assessment, health service and community stakeholder engagement and program monitoring and evaluation activities.
-(Standards 1.5.2, 1.8.2 and 6.1.1) by 2023 - Demonstrate adequate statistical support for the implementation and evaluation of both the program of assessments and the increasing research components of the BMD.
-(Standards 1.5.2 and 1.8.2) by 2024 - 3 Engage with local communities and individuals in the Indigenous Health sector in metropolitan centres to promote relevant medical training and increase the medical program's responsiveness to the health needs of these stakeholders.
-(Standards 1.6.2, 2.1.2 and 2.1.3) by 2024 - Implement development processes for staff and clinical title holders.
-(Standard 1.9) by 2025 (a plan that includes some engagement with staff and clinical title holders in 2023, beginning roll out to staff in 2023, roll out to clinical titleholders in 2024, and evaluation and refinement in 2025).
+- 1. Implement processes that ensure the expertise of First Nations' peoples guides the development and management of the program.
+(Standard 1.4/2024 1.4.4 and 5.2.4) by 2023 - 2.
+Demonstrate processes and outcomes indicating that medical program is able to direct resources sufficient to achieve its purpose and objectives specifically: - O Demonstrate adequate levels of administrative support for the program, including clear resources and lines of responsibility for supporting the Adelaide Medical School academic and corporate governance committees, curriculum development and delivery, student clinical assessment, health service and community stakeholder engagement and program monitoring and evaluation activities.
+(Standards 1.5.2, 1.8.2 and 6.1.1/2024 1.4.1, 5.2.2 and 6.1.1) by 2023 - Demonstrate adequate statistical support for the implementation and evaluation of both the program of assessments and the increasing research components of the BMD.
+(Standards 1.5.2 and 1.8.2/2024 1.4.1 and 5.2.2) by 2024 - 3.
+Engage with local communities and individuals in the Indigenous Health sector in metropolitan centres to promote relevant medical training and increase the medical program's responsiveness to the health needs of these stakeholders.
+(Standard 1.6.2, 2.1.2 and 2.1.3/2024 1.2.3, 1.1.4 and 1.2.1) by 2024 - 4.
+Implement development processes for staff and clinical title holders.
+(Standard 1.9/2024 5.3) by 2025

-- A Increase engagement with metropolitan general practices to support the implementation of the medical program and increase students' experiences of community-based health practices.
-(Standard 1.6) - B Implement the recommendations resulting from the Kantar report (January 2021) relating to onboarding and orientation for improved engagement and development of Clinical Title Holders involved in the medical program.
+A. Increase engagement with metropolitan general practices to support the implementation of the medical program and increase students' experiences of community-based health practices.
+(Standard 1.6)

+B. Implement the recommendations resulting from the Kantar report (January 2021) relating to onboarding and orientation for improved engagement and development of Clinical Title Holders involved in the medical program.
 (Standard 1.9)

-The appointment of a Director of Medical Education and Head of the Discipline of Medical Studies which recognises the importance of medical education and the delivery of the whole medical program, whilst developing the new BMD.
-(Standard 1.2)

-The strategic relationships with local and federal government in collaboration with local health services that has resulted in innovative initiatives supporting medical research and research education.
+- The appointment of a Director of Medical Education and Head of the Discipline of Medical Studies which recognises the importance of medical education and the delivery of the whole medical program, whilst developing the new BMD.
+(Standard 1.2) - The strategic relationships with local and federal government in collaboration with local health services that has resulted in innovative initiatives supporting medical research and research education.
 (Standard.1.6)